 3. Inappropriate Classroom Behavior

 The primary responsibility for managing the classroom environment rests with the instructor.
 Students who engage in any acts that result in disruption of a class may be directed by the instructor to leave the class for the remainder of the class period.
-Longer suspensions from a class can be administered only by the Vice President for Student Life and Dean of Students in accordance with this Code.
+Longer suspensions from a class can be administered only by the Vice President for Student Life and Dean of Students in accordance with this Policy.

 4. Student Organizational Discipline